ckeditor/ckeditor5/tests/manual/abbreviation-level-1.md

 We’ll create a toolbar button that lets the users insert abbreviations into their document.
 The abbreviations will use [the `<abbr>` <abbr title="HyperText Markup Language"> HTML </abbr> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr), with a ‘title’ attribute that will show up in a tooltip when the user hovers over the element.

-This first part will cover only the basics, and we'll just insert one possible abbreviation: "WYSIWYG".
-We'll get user input in the next part of this tutorial series.
+This first part will cover only the basics, and we will just insert one possible abbreviation: "WYSIWYG".
+We will get user input in the next part of this tutorial series.

 If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).